×

 20. Too Many Meetings

-Ah, the classic sign of middle management: incessant meetings.
+Ah, the classic sign of middle management: incessant meetings to justify that paycheck.
 Employees have already complained about how annoying meetings are at work, and the sentiment hasn’t changed.
 Don’t call a meeting unless it’s absolutely necessary—everyone else is busy working!